ike091/ike091.github.io/_posts/2023-11-06-the-amazon.md

 <img src="/assets/images/amazon/tree-climbing.jpg" alt="Our camp" width="400" />

-We also learned that a certain type of ant is an excellent natural insect repellent.
-We found thousands of these covering their home, a structure made of hardened mud attached to a tree.
+We also learned that a certain type of ant is an excellent natural insect repellent (unfortunately, one that only lasts for 15-ish minutes).
+We found thousands of these ants covering their home, a nest-like structure made of hardened mud attached to a tree.
+To apply, we just placed our hands on the ant nest, waited a few seconds for hundreds of ants to crawl on our hands, and then rubbed our hands together, killing the ants and spreading the repellent.
+Pretty wild.

-After such a long walk in the rain, this was some of the best food I've tasted (also, seriously impressive that our guide managed to start a fire in these conditions).
+After such a long walk in the rain, this was some of the best food I've tasted (also, seriously impressive that our guide managed to find fuel and start a fire in these conditions).

 <img src="/assets/images/amazon/cooking.jpg" alt="Our camp" width="400" />